 How to Pay for College

-Most families will rely on several resources for covering college costs, as there is no single solution that addresses the need entirely on its own.
-These resources should be compared with the total net price of the complete college education.
-The net price is the difference between total college costs and gift aid, such as grants, scholarships and other money that does not need to be repaid.
+Most families will rely on several resources for covering college costs.
+These resources should be compared with the total net price of a complete college education.
+The net price is the difference between total college costs less gift aid, such as grants, scholarships, and other money that does not need to be repaid.
 If the total resources exceed the total net price, then the college is affordable.
-Otherwise, the family may be forced to borrow an unreasonable amount of money to cover the college costs.
+Otherwise, the family may be forced to borrow an unreasonable amount of money to cover college expenses.

 Laying out the Landscape of Paying for College